abhiarya-uvic/Priv/Ass2.md

   6. Are the quality attributes achievable? </br></br>
   7. Are any of the quality attributes urealistic? </br></br>
   8. Are the ASRs that the system must satisfy clearly articulated and prioritized according to their impact on the architecture? </br></br>
+  9. Can you determine the views necessary to analyze key quality attributes?
+Does the AD provide the views necessary to cover each QAS? </br></br>
-  9. Are all revelevant architectural views documented? </br></br>
+  10. Are the relationships between system and external components explicitly documented? </br></br>
-  10. Does the AD contain the rationale for its architectural decisions? </br></br>
+  11. Does the AD contain the rationale for its architectural decisions? </br></br>
+  12. Is it clear how the architecture fulfills the other requirements that are not ASRs? </br>
   </td>

   <td>Logical not</td>